John Willie: Fetish career

 Coutts initially distributed his photographs through the High Heel Club's mailing list and sold specialty footwear with plans to finance a magazine (which would become Bizarre), though these ventures were interrupted by World War II.

 After the war ended, Coutts relocated to North America while Faram remained in Australia.
 Though he initially sought to settle in New York, immigration complications required him to stay in Montreal, Canada.
 There, in December 1945, he published the inaugural issue of Bizarre (labeled as "Volume 2"), introducing both his pseudonym "John Willie" and the character Sweet Gwendoline in the same issue.

 Once his immigration issues were resolved, Coutts moved to New York City, where he was introduced to the American fetish underground by Charles Guyette.
 Guyette had a connection with Robert Harrison and it was likely through Guyette that Coutts was introduced to the magazine publisher.

 Between June 1947 and February 1950, Harrison published Sweet Gwendoline in his magazine, Wink, and other work by "John Willie."
 Later, through Guyette's social cirle, Coutts was introduced to Irving Klaw, who would have a significant impact on his career.

 Coutts (as "John Willie") drew in a style that influenced later artists such as Gene Bilbrew and Eric Stanton.
 In fact, Coutts was the inspiration for most of the fetish art produced in the 20th century.

-Bizarre was published, at irregular intervals, from 1946 to 1956.
+Bizarre was published, at irregular intervals, from 1945 to 1956.
 Despite the nature of the magazine, Coutts was able to circumvent censorship and orders to cease publication because he was careful to avoid "nudity, homosexuality, overt violence, or obvious depictions of things that might be read as perverse or immoral and that might rankle those parties who were capable of banning, censoring or blocking the magazine's circulation."
 The magazine included many photographs, often of Willie's wife, and drawings of costume designs, some based on ideas from readers.
 There were also many letters from readers, covering topics such as high heels, bondage, amputee fetishism, sadomasochism, transvestism, corsets, and body modification.

 In 1956, the magazine was sold to his friend R.E.B., who published six more issues.

 In early 1957, Coutts would travel to Los Angeles, where he would successfully establish himself as a fetish photographer.

 In 1961 he developed a brain tumour and was forced to end his mail-order business.
 Destroying his archives and returning home to the British Isles, Coutts went to live with his sister who resided on the island of Guernsey.
 Whilst living with his sister, Coutts died in his sleep on the 5th August 1962.

 Publication elsewhere

-Willie's work was featured in the Japanese magazine Kitan Club, one of the few Western artists to do so.
+Willie's work was featured in the Japanese magazine Kitan Club, making him one of few Western artists to have work in it.